helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - *Invalidation Reason* witnesses are invalidated with invalidation reason 'Redundant Coverage'
 - *Faster to Witness* The procedures in HIP 83 are used to determine which hotspot is faster to witness a beacon.

 If there are *Maximum Withesses* or fewer witnesses to a beacon then there are no changes, all witnesses would be rewarded as normal.

-All witnesses are assumed to be potentially valid, that is they have not been invaidated by some other invalidation reason defined elsewhere.
+All witnesses are assumed to be potentially valid for discussion purposes, that is they have not been invaidated by some other invalidation reason defined elsewhere.

 Suppose there are two hotspots, **A** and **B**, and they are less than *Minimum Distance* apart.  **A** and **B** both witness a beacon, and there are greater than *Maximum Withesses* witnesses.
 Therefore, by definition above, **A** and **B** are providing *Rednundant Coverage*.